 - Multiple choice

 - Written work

 - Papers/Essays

 - Surveys

 - Presentations

 - Lab Work

 - Webpages

 - Blogspots

 - Online discussions/posts

 - Outlines

 - Practice Scenarios

 - Quick Response (clickers, personal whiteboards, on-line/text surveys)

 - Smartboard

 - Classroom discussion

 - Portfolios

 - Critiques (for Art)

 - Oral Work (for Languages)

 - Research

 - Authentic product

 - Practical application

 - Demonstrated competency (for Skill courses)

-Summative Assessment: Teachers also recognize that students are responsible for final summative assessments for many courses including the Utah Board of Education Readiness Improvement Success Empowerment (RISE) tests, Utah Board of Education Career and Technical Education (CTE) Skills Tests, Advanced Placement Tests, and IB Examinations.
+Summative Assessment: Teachers also recognize that students are responsible for final summative assessments for many courses including the Utah Board of Education Readiness Improvement Success Empowerment (RISE); tests, Utah Board of Education Career and Technical Education (CTE) Skills Tests, Advanced Placement Tests, and IB Examinations.
 Teachers must learn to balance student learning needs and feedback, with the necessity of covering all of the content that will be assessed on the final summative examinations.
-All Highland High teachers are exposed to formal IB Summative assessments with their focus on supporting the IB learner profile.
-Teachers in every course, work to develop classroom assessments that also support the IB learner profile.
+All Highland High teachers are exposed to formal IB Summative assessments with their focus on supporting the IB Learner Profile.
+Teachers in every course, work to develop classroom assessments that also support the IB Learner Profile.

 Summative assessment practices take place at the end of each unit of study in each course.
-Teachers meet weekly in departmental PLCs to create common assessments for uniformity in grading and knowledge acquisition for students.
 These assessments will occur no less than twice per quarter, generally more frequently, and are reported through PowerSchool as a component of the student's grade.